thefaftek-git/CA_Scanner/docs/CONTRIBUTING.md

    - Go to the repository on GitHub
    - Click on "Compare & pull request"
    - Fill out the PR template
+   - Ensure your PR description is clear and includes a reference to the issue it addresses

+## Coding Standards

+- Follow C# coding conventions
+- Use meaningful variable and method names
+- Write clear and concise comments
+- Keep functions small and focused
+- Use async/await for all I/O operations
+- Handle errors gracefully and log them appropriately
+- Write unit tests for all new functionality

+## Testing Guidelines

+- Write unit tests for all new functionality
+- Use mocking for external dependencies
+- Aim for high test coverage
+- Run tests locally before pushing
+- Use integration tests to verify end-to-end workflows
+- Ensure tests are fast and reliable

+## Commit Message Guidelines

+- Use the imperative mood in the subject line (e.g., "Add feature" not "Added feature")
+- Keep the subject line under 50 characters
+- Use the body to explain what and why you changed something
+- Reference the issue number in the commit message (e.g., "Fixes #123")
+- Use bullet points for multiple changes

+## Pull Request Guidelines

+- Ensure your PR is small and focused on a single feature or fix
+- Include a clear and descriptive title
+- Reference the issue number in the PR description
+- Include a summary of the changes and the reasoning behind them
+- Ensure all tests pass before requesting a review
+- Be open to feedback and willing to make changes

 ## Coding Standards